International Defensive Pistol Association: Flagrant Penalty (FP)

 The examples provided in the rule book should not be considered automatic.
-The Safety Officer must use judgement to determine if the infraction warrants a Flagrant penalty.
+The Safety Officer must use judgment to determine if the infraction warrants a Flagrant penalty.

 Flagrant penalties must be approved by the match director.

 Failure to Do Right (FTDR)

 A failure to do right is a 20-second penalty given for "gross unsportsmanlike conduct".

 "Gross unsportsmanlike conduct" includes unacceptable behavior as well as intentional gross violations of the course of fire.

 FTDR penalties must be approved by the match director.

 Equipment

 Firearms

 IDPA currently recognizes nine divisions of competition, with each division having different limitations for the firearms.
 The Revolver (REV) and Back-Up Gun (BUG) divisions are further divided into two subcategories each.

 In the following table, note that "Max Rounds Loaded" is a general maximum for all competitions.
 Instructions for a stage may require a lower round count for that stage.
 In the semi-automatic divisions, this refers to the maximum number of rounds allowed to be loaded in the magazine.
 Unless stage instructions state otherwise, shooters may start with an additional round in the chamber.
 Also note that "Other Firearm Restrictions" only lists the most significant firearm restrictions for a division.